 These skills are some of the most important skills we can encourage for the children in our care.

 Now, of course, there are limitations to how much frustration and uncertainty a child can go through before we intervene!
-I will discuss the disadvantages of play based learning later in this piece.
+I will discuss the disadvantages of unstructured play later in this piece.